Catholic Charities Brooklyn and Queens:

 The history of Catholic Charities Brooklyn and Queens runs deep and long.
 In the earliest decades of the nineteenth century, concerned Catholics came together to meet the needs of children orphaned in downtown Brooklyn by poverty and disease.
 As other needs arose, they sought ways to meet the need for food, clothing, education, and places in which to live, prosper and age gracefully and with dignity.
 By the end of the nineteenth century, the services being provided were so diverse and widespread that they required formal organization.
 In 1899, Bishop McDonald of Brooklyn appointed Monsignor William White to bring together all the diocesan charitable agencies into one organization and, officially, Catholic Charities was born.

 Historically, Catholic Charities was concerned with the care and nurturing of orphans, and finding them suitable homes.
 Today, services cover the whole span of an individual’s life.
 Catholic Charities Brooklyn and Queens has grown into one of the largest multi-service agencies in the nation, while retaining its roots in the mission that guided its formation over one hundred years ago: to give parish and community members an opportunity to collaborate in meeting the needs of their neighbors.
 Catholic Charities’ community integration directors meet with individuals and other local community organizations to assess prevailing issues and work to develop responses.

 Early Childhood Services offers comprehensive quality programs through Head Start and child care centers that are designed to foster the social, emotional, physical and cognitive development of preschoolers in a safe environment.
 Parents are always welcome so that they can connect with their children and contribute to their early development.

-The communities and families served by Catholic Charities are extremely diverse, and Family Services reflects that diversity.
+The communities and families served by Catholic Charities are extremely diverse, and our Family Stabilization programs reflect that diversity.
 From prevention programs tailored for at-risk families to homeless prevention programs that help people in danger of losing their homes to refugee resettlement programs, Family Services programs were formed to help strengthen the family unit and help families stay together.